The Organization of Petroleum Exporting Countries

 OPEC countries, which control the world’s oil production and provide approximately half of the world’s oil production, own two-thirds of crude oil reserves and one-third of natural gas reserves.

 Considering that as of September 2018, 13 member countries accounted for an estimated 44 percent of global oil production and 81.5 percent of the world’s “proven” oil reserves, this volume gives OPEC a major impact on global oil prices.
-While the initiative to set crude oil prices had previously being determined by the so-called “Seven Sisters” group of multinational oil companies, OPEC took control.
+While the initiative to set crude oil prices had previously been determined by the so-called “Seven Sisters” group of multinational oil companies, OPEC took control.

 The mission of the organization is to coordinate and unite the oil policies of its member countries in order to provide an efficient, economical and regular oil supply to consumers and a stable income for producers.
 It is also expressed as the provision of an operating and control mechanism that will achieve a fair, stable, and satisfactory return on capital for oil markets and those who invest in the oil industry.